Crisis in the Central African Republic

-The sectarian violence that erupted in March 2013 in the Central African Republic has uprooted nearly one million people.
-According to the Office for the Coordination of Humanitarian Affairs (OCHA), the crisis in CAR has led to the displacement of over 438,000 people within the country and forced more than 423,000 people to flee to Cameroon, Chad, the Democratic Republic of Congo and the Republic of Congo.
+Four years after the beginning of the crisis and conflict, more than 2 million people still need aid and protection to survive.
+According to the Office for the Coordination of Humanitarian Affairs, the crisis in CAR has led to the displacement of about 462,000 people within the country and forced more than 420,000 people to flee to Cameroon, Chad, the Democratic Republic of Congo and the Republic of Congo.

 - Close to 1 million displaced from their homes by fighting